spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

 The full order of precedence for a pipeline and its sub steps is as follows:

     1. Value specified on the command-line: ``strun pipeline.asdf --steps.step.par=value_that_will_be_used``
-    2. Value found in the user-specified pipeline configuration file: ``strun pipeline.asdf``
+    2. Value found in the user-specified pipeline parameter file: ``strun pipeline.asdf``
-    3. Value found in the step configuration file specified in a pipeline configuration file
+    3. Value found in the step parameter file specified in a pipeline parameter file
-    4. CRDS-retrieved configuration for the pipeline
+    4. CRDS-retrieved parameter reference for the pipeline
-    5. CRDS-retrieved configuration for each sub-step
+    5. CRDS-retrieved parameter reference for each sub-step
     6. ``Pipeline``-coded default for itself and all sub-steps
     7. ``Step``-coded default for each sub-step